Coin Hunter » 50p Coins » London 2012 Olympic Sports

 £1.50

-A circulated coin in good condition is worth about £1.50.
-Brilliant Uncirculated: Prices from £2.99 on issue, in as new condition this BU 50p coin is worth about £4.50.
+The circulation (CIRC) 50p is worth £1.50.
+The Uncirculated (UNC) Canoeing 50p was available from £2.99 on issue, in as new condition this UNC 50p coin is worth about £4.50.

 There are many 50p coin designs that can be found in your change - find out which 50p coins are the most valuable?